uGOsnow

 • Who is Garmisch-Partenkirchen good for?

-About Garmisch-Partenkirchen
+Garmisch-Partenkirchen Overview

 Situated near the border with Austria, Garmisch-Partenkirchen is the result of two merged towns (Garmisch and Partenkirchen) which were forced to combine into one civic entity before the 1936 Winter Olympics were held there during Hitler’s Olympic year.